mechanicles/mechanicles.github.io/_posts/2018-03-19-convert-an-active-record-object-into-the-fixture.md

 ---
 layout: post
-title:  "Convert ActiveRecord object into fixture record"
+title:  "Convert an ActiveRecord object into the fixture"
 ---

-Sometimes in your development environment you might have created a valid active record object which you want to use it as a fixture in your test so you don't need to waste your time from creating fixture manually.
+Sometimes in your development environment, you might have created a valid active record object which you want to use as a fixture data in your test, so you don’t want to waste your time from building fixture manually.

-To do this, you just need to open your Rails console and fetch that object:
+To do this, you just need to open your Rails console and fetch that active record object:

 ```ruby
 task = Task.last